 what makes you look sad?

-how are cheek fillers performed?
+how are looking less sad treatments performed?

 By working through each of the signs of sadness, we can improve the overall message of the face.
 Anti-wrinkle injections are very commonly use to soften over-active muscles, with the net result that we can make people look more rested.